Russo-Ukrainian war (2022–present): Events

 The invasion began at dawn on 24 February.
-It was the biggest attack on a European country and first full-scale war in Europe since World War II.
+It was the biggest attack on a European country and the first full-scale war in Europe since World War II.
 Russia launched a simultaneous ground and air attack.
 Missiles struck targets throughout Ukraine, and Russian troops invaded from the north, east, and south.
 Russia did not officially declare war.
 Immediately after the invasion began, Zelenskyy declared martial law in Ukraine in a video speech.
 The same evening, he ordered a general mobilisation of all Ukrainian males aged 18–60, prohibiting them from leaving the country.